Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

-Regarding the mixed isothermal/adiabatic configuration, we can make the same analysis (the results are not shown here for simplicity).
+A similar analysis can be applied to the SL-type transformation with different \(l_m\), the VD-type transformation, and the mixed isothermal/adiabatic configuration (results are not shown here for simplicity).
 Compared to the classical isothermal wall configuration, there are two distinct characteristics in mixed thermal condition.
 First, the thermal energy is removed exclusively from the isothermal wall side, making \( q_w \) approximately twice as large as that in the classical configuration.
 However, the shear stress and velocity in the channel do not increase proportionally.
 Consequently, the sign of denominator in the transformation of \citet{Huang2023} remains unchanged and no spikes are observed.
 Second, as shown in Fig.~\ref{fig:energy_budget}(b, c), the turbulent heat conduction component \(q^t_T\) makes a significantly larger contribution to the total energy balance, and it does not decrease to zero near the channel center, in contrast to the classical configuration.
 As introduced in Sec.~\ref{sec:temperature_transformation}, \(q^t_k\) is significantly smaller than \(q^t_T\) under this configuration.
 Therefore, it is expected that \(\psi_3\) can be neglected accordingly.
 In addition, \(q_f\) is also smaller than \(q^t_T\) in the majority of the channel, suggesting a less significant role of \(\psi_2\).

 The above analysis can be validated through Fig.~\ref{fig:SL_Tplus_f1f2f3_influence}, which presents the transformed temperature profiles in the absence of \(\psi_1\), \(\psi_2\), and \(\psi_3\) under SL-type transformation using \(l_m^E\).
 The first group of curves in the bottom of each panel correspond to the complete transformation with all three parameters activated.
 As shown in panel (a), for the classical isothermal wall configuration, the exclusion of any of \(\psi_1\), \(\psi_2\), and \(\psi_3\) makes significant difference, suggesting that they are all important.
 Particularly, excluding either \(\psi_2\) or \(\psi_3\) would result in the kinks.
 In mixed thermal configuration, \(\psi_1\) is the most important parameter for both isothermal and adiabatic wall sides, while \(\psi_2\) and \(\psi_3\) make insignificant difference.
 However, this does not imply that the body force is unimportant in turbulent channel flow.